WSDOT/PGSuper/Documentation/PGSuper/src/Technical Guide/Camber.md

   ![](ScreedCamberEqn.gif)

 The k’s (or camber deflection multiplier constants) in the equations above provide flexibility so agencies can define camber as they see fit.
-For example; for WSDOT, all of the constants in the above equations are equal to 1.0.
+For example: for WSDOT, all of the constants in the above equations are equal to 1.0.
 Multiplier methods for other agencies such as PCI can also be easily accomodated.

 > TIP: Camber deflection multiplier constants are defined for each girder type on the Haunch and Camber tab in the girder library.
 Also, the Camber Details chapter in the Details report shows all details of the camber computations.
+Multipliers are not used for the time-step loss method.

 Computed Camber vs Assumed Excess Camber
 ----------------------------------------
 Camber discussed in this section of the Technical Guide is referred to as **Computed Camber** meaning that camber is calculated based on losses and deflections from load.
 In fact, the term **Computed Excess Camber** is used widely throughout PGSuper and PGSplice.
 Another term: **Assumed Excess Camber** is a user-input value that is optionally used in PGSuper to compute the haunch depth when determining haunch dead load, and non-prismatic composite section properties.
 Refer to  the Slab Haunch loading section of @ref tg_structural_analysis_models in the Technical Guide for more information about how the haunch dead load can be defined.
 Refer to @ref tg_section_properties in the Technical Guide for more information about how composite section properties are modelled.

+> NOTE: Assumed excess camber input is only applicable when haunch depths are defined using Slab Offset input.

 Camber Variability
 ----------------------